Escape to The Cove, one of the best kept secrets of the Bahamas.

 The celebration usually takes place in the beginning of June and includes many pineapple themed activities, including a pineapple cooking contest, 40-mile pineapple cycling classic and the Little Miss Pineapple Pageant.

 The topography of the island varies from wide open sand beaches to large outcrops of coral reefs.
-The eastern side of the island faces the Atlantic Ocean, while the western side faces the Great Bahama Bank, one of the two Bahama Banks.
+The eastern side of the island faces the Atlantic Ocean, while the western side faces the Caribbean Sea, one of the two Bahama Banks.
 No matter where you are sightseeing on the island, you are sure to be surrounded by breathtaking views.